 We would like to encourage patients to not to walk in to our surgeries during this time unless you have an appointment.
 This is to minimise the risk of virus transmission to patients and staff.

 If you are self-isolating you need an isolation note from NHS online.
 Click here to get an isolation note.

 If you have symptoms such as a newly developed cough or a fever above 37.8 degrees celsius, you should stay at home and self-isolate for 7 days.
-This advice relates to people who have travelled as well as those that have not travelled recently.

 If a member of your household has been told to self-isolate for 7 days due to a cough, high temperature or other virus symptoms, you must also self-isolate for 14 days.
 This is because it may take longer than 7 days before symptoms develop.

 Please do not call the surgery or NHS 111 regarding coronavirus unless you need help with your symptoms.

 Please visit the dedicated NHS 111 coronavirus website: https://111.nhs.uk/covid-19 for further information.